Camping Guide to Yellowstone [Infographic]

 Xanterra operates four campgrounds and an RV park totaling approximately 1,700 sites that accept reservations while the National Park Service operates seven campgrounds with more than 450 sites that are first-come, first-served and usually fill by early morning during peak season.

-Many campsites are not open year-round and their opening dates can vary from year to year.
+Park campgrounds are mostly seasonal and their opening dates can vary from year to year.
 Most campgrounds begin opening in May and close by sometime in September.
-The Mammoth Hot Springs campground, though, is open year-round.
+The Mammoth Hot Springs campground, usually open year-round, is currently closed due to the flood.
 Being flexible with dates or sites gives you a better chance of securing a reservation.

 Consider buying an annual pass to the national parks for $80 (free to military).